harrysimply/harrysimply/README.md

 I live and work in Hanzhou City, China.

-I graduate from Zhejiang University in 2019 and now I am a software engineer and data researcher.
+I graduated from Zhejiang University in 2019 and now I am a software engineer and data researcher.

 I enjoy life and like to cook and photo, I am also a vlogger.